 The ADA recommends limiting snacks between meals.
-Typical snack foods, such as slowly dissolving candy, raisins, cookies and pastries, are high in sugar.
-Frequent eating of these types of foods increases the amount of time your teeth are exposed to the harmful effects of sugar while decreasing the ability of saliva to neutralize tooth-damaging acids.
+Typical snack foods, such as slowly dissolving sweets, raisins, cookies and pastries, are high in sugar.
+Frequent eating of these types of foods increases the amount of time your teeth are exposed to the harmful effects of sugar while decreasing the ability of saliva to neutralise tooth-damaging acids.
 This means that those foods will continue to harm your teeth long after you have finished eating them.
 When deciding on a snack, opt for healthy, high-quality foods such as almonds, string cheese, fruits and vegetables.
-Low-fat milk and plain yogurt are also beneficial because of the calcium and other nutrients they provide.
+Low-fat milk and plain yoghurt are also beneficial because of the calcium and other nutrients they provide.
 If you must have something sweet, it is best to consume these sugary foods with a meal instead of multiple times throughout the day.

 It is important to remember that following a nutritious and well-balanced diet is only the first step toward good oral health.
 Nothing can replace regular dental maintenance visits and proper home care.